Aggressive Fort Belvoir Military Defense Attorneys

 Fort Belvoir Court Martial Lawyers

 Our firm’s founding attorney, Michael Waddington, was voted a “Super Lawyer” in Georgia and is rated Superb on AVVO.com.
 A few of his cases were made into films, such as, “The Kill Team.”
 He also regularly instructs defense attorneys on criminal law.
-Our aggressive Army military defense lawyers will use our skills to fight your court-martial or administrative separation (ADSEP) case at Fort Belvoir.
+Our aggressive Army military lawyers will use our skills to fight your court-martial or administrative separation (ADSEP) case at Fort Belvoir.

 Call today to consult with an experienced court-martial defense attorney.